dhkwon03/dhkwon03.github.io/_pages/aboutme.md

 ---

 ## Introduction
 I'm an undergraduate student at KAIST.
 I entered KAIST in 2021 and I am majoring in Electrical Engineering.
-Especially, I am interested in artificial intelligence and deep learning.
+Especially, I am interested in artificial intelligence and chip design.
 I gained experience in computer programming since I was young.
 I have participated in numerous software and programming contests and won lots of awards including three grand awards given by the minister of science and technology.

 ## Contact
 * Email : [dhkwon03@kaist.ac.kr](mailto: dhkwon03@kaist.ac.kr)